Can basal and squamous cell skin cancer be prevented?

 Protect children from the sun

 Be especially careful about sun protection for children.
-Children tend to spend more time outdoors and they burn more easily.
+Children tend to spend more time outdoors, and they burn more easily.
 Parents and other caregivers should protect children from excess sun exposure by using the steps above.
 Children need to be taught about the dangers of too much sun exposure as they become more independent.

-To find out more about how to protect yourself and your family from UV rays, see our document called Skin Cancer: Prevention and Early Detection.
+To find out more about how to protect yourself and your family from UV rays, see Skin Cancer: Prevention and Early Detection.